kynetx/Fuse-API/docs/Using_the_JavaScript_SDK.md

 ### Vehicle Channels

+___Note: Your should treat all channels as a shared secret and not post them publicly.___ PicoIds are *not* sensitive and can be shared, posted, etc.

 The following function returns an array of objects that associate a ```picoId``` with the current channel for that vehicle.

 	Fuse.vehicleChannels(<callback>, <options>)